 About our service

-The Disabled Children's Service team consists of social workers, children's practitioners and children's occupational therapists who provide advice and assistance to children and young people with disabilities and their parents/carers.
+The Children with Disabilities team consists of social workers, children's practitioners and children's occupational therapists who provide advice and assistance to children and young people with disabilities and their parents/carers.

-Disabled Children's services are only for those children amd young people from birth to 18 that are either registered with I COUNT or could be registered as a child/young person with a disability.
+These services are only for those children and young people from birth to 18 that are either registered with I COUNT or could be registered as a child/young person with a disability.

-Short breaks which can be accessed through an EHAT assessment (Early Help and Support Tool) which can be completed by a professional that knows your child or young person well, this may be someone from school, or a health professional.
+Short breaks can be accessed through an EHAT assessment (Early Help Assessment Tool) which can be completed by a professional that knows your child or young person well, this may be someone from school, or a health professional.

 The legal framework and Guidance that informs the work that is undertaken within the team is:

 - The Chronically Sick and Disabled Persons Act 1970